 Most of the time, your dog shouldn’t need boots in the winter unless it’s very cold and you want to try to get him out for some exercise.
 (Your dog shouldn’t need boots for quick potty breaks, no matter how cold.)

-Your dog might also need boots to prevent snow and ice clinging to the fur between his toes.
+Your dog might also need boots to prevent snow and ice clinging to the fur between his toes or around the nails.
 That can get really uncomfortable and tends to happen the longer you’re out.
-This is a more common problem for longer-haired dogs, however my short-haired dog gets balls of ice stuck around his nails.
+This is a more common problem for longer-haired dogs, however my short-haired dog gets balls of ice stuck around his nails for some reason.

 Boots can also protect your dog’s paws from de-icing chemicals.